-1.6 Dromotion of Dilet programme to support voluntary Sont 2022 % participants that will change their practices as a result 2 community groups 1.6 Promotion of volunteering and support for succession planning Pilot programme to support voluntary committees to develop a succession plan that will identify critical roles and skills, undertake targeted recruitment of volunteers, invest in developing volunteers' skills and valuing the contribution of long serving members as they mentor new members and share their knowledge.
+1.0 6 Promotic on of Pilot programme to support voluntary Apr 2024 - % participants that will change their practices as a result # of community groups 3 community groups voluntee ring and for succession committees to develop a succession plan that will identify critical roles and skills, undertake targeted recruitment of volunteers, invest in developing volunteers' skills and valuing the contribution of long serving members as they mentor new members and share their knowledge.
 Celebrate volunteering in CCG and work closely with Volunteer Centres to promote Volunteers Week.
 Implementation of Councils Volunteer Policy to open up volunteering opportunities within Council as well as employer supported volunteering for Council employees.
-Sept 2023 - Mar 2024 # of community groups completing programme # of succession plans in place #groups whose volunteer base has increased % of participants who thought the programme was beneficial % of groups who feel better equipped to achieve their objectives # volunteer placements in Council # Council employees volunteering days 3 community groups completing programme 3 succession plans in place 3 groups whose volunteer base has increased 100 % of participants who thought the programme was beneficial 100 % of groups who feel better equipped to achieve their objectives 6 volunteer placements in Council 20 Council employees volunteering days
+Mar 2025 completing programme # of succession plans in place #groups whose volunteer base has increased % of participants who thought the programme was beneficial % of groups who feel better equipped to achieve their objectives # volunteer placements in Council # Council employees volunteering days completing programme 3 succession plans in place 3 groups whose volunteer base has increased 100 % of participants who thought the programme was beneficial 100 % of groups who feel better equipped to achieve their objectives 6 volunteer placements in Council 20 Council employees volunteering days